Gojome Town, home to a morning market that has been around for over 500 years and "zelkova with breasts" (Akita Prefecture)

 - Admission fee: Free

-- Closed: December 1st - March 31st: Closed for winter
+- Closed: December 1st to March 31st: Winter closed

 - URL: Gojome Castle (Gojome Town Forest Museum)

-- Car: Approximately 15 minutes from Akita Expressway Gojome Hachirogata IC
+- By car: Approximately 15 minutes from Gojome Hachirogata IC on the Akita Expressway

 Google Map

-Gojome Morning Market has been a bustling local community for over 500 years.
+Gojome Morning Market, a bustling local market with over 500 years of history

-Gojome Morning Market is a morning market that is said to have started around the end of the 1400s in the Babame Castle Town in the Babame district, located within Gojome Town, and was moved to Sunazawa Castle, which was built at the same time as Babame Castle abandoned, and is a morning market that continues to this day.
+Gojome Morning Market is said to have begun in the late 1400s in the Babame area of Gojome Town, around the time of Babame Castle.
+When Babame Castle was abandoned, it was moved to the area around Sunazawa Castle, which was built in Gojome (Gojome) at the same time, and has continued to this day.

-Unlike Takayama (Takayama City, Gifu Prefecture) and Katsuura (Katsuura City, Chiba Prefecture), which have a strong tourist element, this city is an indispensable part of local people as a living city, and takes the form of a so-called 12-year-old city, held on the 2, 5, 7, and 0th of each month.
+Unlike Takayama (Takayama City, Gifu Prefecture) and Katsuura (Katsuura City, Chiba Prefecture), which have a strong tourist element, this market is an indispensable part of daily life for local people, and takes the form of a so-called 12-year-old market, held on the 2nd, 5th, 7th, and 0th of each month.

 Gojome Morning Market <Information>